|

 guiding they have been created two of only four

-Honorary Members of the Guild of Battlefield
+original Honorary Members of the Guild of Battlefield

 Guides (the late David Chandler and Donald